W4G1/multithreading/README.md

 To get data from your main thread into the worker, you have to use the `move()` function.

-The `move` function accepts variadic arguments.
+The `move` function accepts a variable number of arguments.
 These arguments are passed to the worker function in the order they were provided.
 Despite the name, `move` handles data in two ways:

 1.  **Transferable Objects (e.g., `ArrayBuffer`, `Uint32Array`):** These are "moved" (zero-copy).
 Ownership transfers to the worker, and the original becomes unusable in the main thread.
 2.  **Non-Transferable Objects (e.g., JSON, numbers, strings):** These are cloned via structured cloning.
 They remain usable in the main thread.